filljonas/predicting_building_types_and_functions/README.md

 **Corine Land Cover (CLC):**

-In case you want to include areas that are not covered by the Urban Atlas, you can download [CLC](https://land.copernicus.eu/en/products/corine-land-cover/clc2018).
+In case one wants to include areas that are not covered by the Urban Atlas, download [CLC](https://land.copernicus.eu/en/products/corine-land-cover/clc2018).

-In the follow-up Python scripts, Urban Atlas and CLC are merged.
-So you will need at least a dummy CLC extract in order for the code to work.
-CLC can however only be downloaded for the whole of Europe, so it is computationally quite expensive to work with the whole dataset.

-For cases were CLC is not needed, we provided a dummy CLC extract *clc.gpkg* in `sample/db_setup`.
-Just continue with this dummy file and only download the (smaller) UA extracts.
-It will make handling the data a lot easier.
+For cases where CLC is not needed, we provide a dummy CLC extract *clc.gpkg* in `sample/db_setup` (as the follow-up scripts require that a CLC database table exists).

-Regardless of whether you use our dummy or an own CLC file, you need to import it into PostgreSQL with *OSGeo4W Shell*:
+Regardless of whether one uses the dummy or the original CLC file, it is required to import it into PostgreSQL with *OSGeo4W Shell*:

 ```jsx
 ogr2ogr -progress -f "PostgreSQL" PG:"host=localhost  dbname=osm  user=postgres password=<your_superuser_password>" -nln public.clc <path_to_gpkg>